ExSIS: Extended Sure Independence Screening for Ultrahigh-dimensional Linear Models: Introduction

 Our focus in this paper is on \emph{ultrahigh-dimensional} linear models, in which the number of variables can scale exponentially with the sample size: $\log{p} = \mathcal{O}(n^\alpha)$ for $\alpha \in (0,1)$.\footnote{Recall Landau's \emph{big-$\mathcal{O}$} notation: $f(n) = \mathcal{O}(g(n))$ if $\exists C > 0: f(n) \leq C g(n)$ and $f(n) = \Omega(g(n))$ if $g(n) = \mathcal{O}(f(n))$.} Such linear models are increasingly becoming common in application areas ranging from genomics~\cite{golub1999molecular, huang2003linear, helleputte2009partially, stingo2011incorporating} and proteomics~\cite{yasui2003data, clarke2008properties, nesvizhskii2010survey} to sentiment analysis~\cite{pang2008opinion, liu2012sentiment, feldman2013techniques} and hyperspectral imaging~\cite{landgrebe2002hyperspectral, plaza2009recent, bioucas2012hyperspectral}.
-While there exist a number of techniques in the literature---such as forward selection/matching pursuit, backward elimination~\cite{james2013introduction}, least absolute shrinkage and selection operator (LASSO) \cite{tibshirani1996regression}, elastic net \cite{zou2005regularization}, smoothly clipped absolute deviation (SCAD) \cite{fan2001variable}, bridge regression \cite{fu1998penalized, huang2008asymptotic}, adaptive LASSO \cite{zou2006adaptive}, group LASSO \cite{yuan2006model}, and Dantzig selector \cite{candes2007dantzig}---that can be employed for inference from high-dimensional linear models, all these techniques have super-linear (in the number of variables $p$) computational complexity.
+While there exist a number of techniques in the literature---such as forward selection/matching pursuit, backward elimination~\cite{james2013introduction}, least absolute shrinkage and selection operator (LASSO) \cite{tibshirani1996regression}, elastic net \cite{zou2005regularization}, bridge regression \cite{fu1998penalized, huang2008asymptotic}, adaptive LASSO \cite{zou2006adaptive}, group LASSO \cite{yuan2006model}, and Dantzig selector \cite{candes2007dantzig}---that can be employed for inference from high-dimensional linear models, all these techniques have super-linear (in the number of variables $p$) computational complexity.
 In the ultrahigh-dimensional setting, therefore, use of the aforementioned methods for statistical inference can easily become computationally prohibitive.
-Variable selection-based dimensionality reduction, commonly referred to as \emph{variable screening}, has been put forth as a practical means of overcoming this \emph{curse of dimensionality}~\cite{donoho2000high}: since only a small number of (independent) variables actually contribute to the response (dependent variable) in the ultrahigh-dimensional setting, one can first---in principle---discard most of the variables (the screening step) and then carry out inference on a relatively low-dimensional linear model using any one of the sparsity-promoting techniques.
+Variable selection-based dimensionality reduction, commonly referred to as \emph{variable screening}, has been put forth as a practical means of overcoming this \emph{curse of dimensionality}~\cite{donoho2000high}: since only a small number of (independent) variables actually contribute to the response (dependent variable) in the ultrahigh-dimensional setting, one can first---in principle---discard most of the variables (the screening step) and then carry out inference on a relatively low-dimensional linear model using any one of the sparsity-promoting techniques (the inference step).
+In this work, our focus is on the former step, i.e., the screening step.
 There are two main challenges that arise in the context of variable screening in ultrahigh-dimensional linear models.
 First, the screening algorithm should have low computational complexity (ideally, $\mathcal{O}(np)$).
 Second, the screening algorithm should be accompanied with mathematical guarantees that ensure the reduced linear model contains \emph{all} relevant variables that affect the response.
 Our goal in this paper is to revisit one of the simplest screening algorithms, which uses marginal correlations between the variables $\{X_i\}_{i=1}^p$ and the response $y$ for screening purposes~\cite{donoho2006most, genovese2012}, and provide a comprehensive theoretical understanding of its screening performance for arbitrary (random or deterministic) ultrahigh-dimensional linear models.